Typeform/results-example/README.md

 This is an example application which utilizes the Typeform authentication mechanism, and also calls the responses API to plot the simple forms data.

-The application has two main enpoints:
+The application has two main endpoints:

 - `/` — an index page which provides an interface to log in and log out actions;
 - `/results/:id` — a page which plots the graph for the particular form identified by the `:id` parameter